pfdah/Mask-Detection/README.md

 # Face Mask Detection

-__A simple project for mask detection, a friendly competition between pratik and manas__
+__A simple project for mask detection.
+The projects requirements is given in requirements.txt__